Regaining a normal financial life is an essential part of recovery

 “Certainly addiction affects someone’s finances.
 Being in control over money is an essential part of recovery,” says Dr. Daniel Bober, Medical Director at Lifeskills South Florida.

 One person we interviewed had a story that stood out.
 He had overdrawn accounts and run down his credit score during his addiction, but months into his recovery he still struggled.
-He told us about going from bank to bank only to be met with the same story in each place.
+He told us about searching for a solution only to be met with the same story in each place.

 “They’d say, ‘You still owe thousands of dollars and your credit score is a 480.’
 They said I’d have to pay it off in order to join them again, to become a customer again,” he shared.